On torsion pairs, (well generated) weight structures, adjacent $t$-structures, and related (co)homological functors: On torsion pairs orthogonal with respect to dualities

 3. Now we describe an interesting application of these observations.
 We recall that for any (co)homological functor $J:\cu\to \au$ and any $N\in \obj \cu$ a certain {\it weight spectral sequence} $T_w(J,N)$ for $J_*(N)$ is defined.
 We will not need its definition here.
 We will only recall (see Theorem 2.3.2 of \cite{bws}) that this spectral sequence is defined starting from the $E_1$-page; $T_w(J,N)$ becomes independent from any choices (and functorial in $N$) starting from $E_2$ (and we will write $T^{\ge 2}_w(J,N)$ for this "part" of $T_w(J,N)$).
 Moreover, Theorem 2.4.2(II) of \cite{bger} immediately implies the following: $T^{\ge 2}_w(J,N)$ can be $N$-functorially described in terms of certain virtual $t$-truncations of $J$ along with canonical transformations between them (and the transformations of the second level essentially come from (\ref{evtt}); note that this statement follows from the description of the derived exact couple $(E_2^{**},D_2^{**})$ for the exact couple $(E_1^{**},D_1^{**})$ that gives $T_w(J,N)$).
 Hence we obtain the following: if $J$ is a coextended functor (and so, $\au$ is an AB5 category) and $N$ is a $\cuz$-colimit of an {\bf inductive system} $(N_l)$ then $T^{\ge 2}_w(J,N)$ is the direct limit of $T^{\ge 2}_w(J,N_l)$.

-The author plans to apply (the dual to) this statement in \cite{bgn} (where weight spectral sequences are described and studied in much more detail).
-It will be applied to extended (see part I of this remark) cohomological functors from a cocompactly cogenerated category $\eu$, where $\eu$ is a certain category of {\it motivic pro-spectra} (or of {\it comotives}).
+The author has applied (the dual to) this statement in \cite{bgn} (where weight spectral sequences were described and studied in much more detail).
+It was applied to extended (see part I of this remark) cohomological functors from a cocompactly cogenerated category $\eu$, where $\eu$ is a certain category of {\it motivic pro-spectra} (or of {\it comotives}).
 This allows to compute ("generalized") coniveau spectral sequences for the corresponding cohomology of a projective limits of smooth varieties $X_l$ (over the base field $k$ that is perfect).

 4. Now we give one more proof of the fact that $\inli T^{\ge 2}_w(J,N_l)\cong T^{\ge 2}_w(J,N) $ (if $N$ is a $\cuz$-colimit of an inductive system $(N_l)$ and $J$ is extended); this argument avoids the consideration of $D_*^{**}$.